|Business Rating:||4.7 / 5|

 Other Notable Features: No fee for employee cards, set individual limits per card, mobile wallet app to track receipts, purchase protection, extended warranty protection, car rental insurance

-Very generous sign-up bonus
+Impressive sign-up bonus

 Once you’ve earned cash back with the Ink Business Cash card, you have a few different redemption options.
 Beyond the traditional statement credit or direct deposit, you can use your rewards for travel purchases, Apple products and more.
 Just keep in mind that you might not get as much value out of your rewards depending on how you redeem them.